Thousands of Toronto hospital staff haven't got their COVID-19 shots, memo reveals | CBC News

 "This is also likely an underestimate as these numbers are based on self-reporting to occupational health."

-The emerging picture of hospital vaccinations follows GTA hospital sites having early access to the province's vaccination rollout, with thousands of doses given out to front-line workers and other staff in recent months.
+Toronto-area hospital sites had early access to the province's vaccination rollout, with thousands of doses given to front-line workers and other staff in recent months.

-Despite that, hospital outbreaks have continued, with UHN alone currently reporting three separate outbreaks affecting a handful of staff and patients.
+Despite that, hospital outbreaks have continued.
+UHN alone is currently reporting three, affecting a handful of staff and patients.

 CBC News has also previously reported on how an estimated one-third of long-term care workers — who have been eligible since December — have not yet gotten their shots.